mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 Default = true
 Enable the "re-seed" mechanism of the POSE_AND_TWIST_15_MULTI_MODEL estimator.
 If the re-seed criteria are met, the "float-only" estimator state will be "re-seeded" with the latest integer fixed solution.
 Only used by the POSE_AND_TWIST_15_MULTI_MODEL estimator.

-See the section titled "Float-only estimator re-seeding" `here <http://radionavlab.ae.utexas.edu/wp-content/uploads/2022/01/tightCouplingJournal.pdf>`_
+See the section titled "Float-only estimator re-seeding" in `this paper <https://radionavlab.ae.utexas.edu/wp-content/uploads/2022/02/tight-coupling-journal.pdf>`_.

 RESEED_LAST_FIX_NIS_THRESHOLD
 -----------------------------